Clotrimazole is an antifungal medicine.

 - If you are in pain, feel sick, or have diarrhoea or a fever.

-- If you have previously had a sexually transmitted disease, or if you have had a partner with a sexually transmitted disease.
+- If you have previously had a sexually transmitted infection, or if you have had a partner with a sexually transmitted infection.

 - If you have ever had an allergic reaction to a medicine.